teaching-on-testbeds/repro-DNS/docker-instructions.md

 instructions, while the malicious query should have more than 2,000,000,000.

-#### Instructions measurement experiment - NXNS-unpatched resolver
+### Instructions measurement experiment - NXNS-unpatched resolver

-This experiment follows the instructions from the NXNS-patched experiment, but uses a BIND9.16.2 resolver, which is an NXNS-unpatched resolver, instead of a BIND9.16.6 resolver.
+This experiment follows the instructions from the NXNS-patched experiment, but uses a BIND9.16.2 resolver, which is an NXNS-unpatched resolver.

 To change the BIND9 version, run